-The invention of the electric toothbrush can be traced back all the way to 1926, when the earliest model was first produced in the USA.
+The electric toothbrush was invented all the way back in 1926.
+The earliest model was first produced in the USA.
 Despite the invention dating back so far, it was only in the post-war economic boom of the 1950’s that the electric toothbrush really took off as a popular household item.
-There were, however, issues connected to practicality and safety – unlike today’s designs, early electric toothbrushes needed to be plugged in during use and ran at mains voltage!
+There were, however, issues connected to practicality and safety.
+Unlike today’s designs, early electric toothbrushes needed to be plugged in during use and ran at mains voltage!

 The impartial research set out to settle the argument of electric vs manual toothbrushes conclusively.
 These were some of their key findings: